pcbrendel/pcbrendel.github.io/causality/causal_impact.md

 Overall, it appears that there is *some* evidence of a causal effect, but it really isn't strong enough evidence to confidently claim a causal impact.
-`CausalImpact` also has a plotting function we can inspect.
 Each of the reported effects has a confidence interval that goes through the Null.
+Next, let's check out the plotting in `CausalImpact`.

 ```{r}
 plot(impact)